robj411/p2_drivers/README.md

 <p class="caption">

-Figure 3.4: Number of contacts made at work, from (Jarvis et al. 2023).
+<span id="fig:allsector"></span>Figure 3.4: Number of contacts made at
+work, from (Jarvis et al. 2023).
 Diamonds show average numbers and ranges are 50% quantile intervals.
 We sample values from half to double the average.
 Data come from UK, Netherlands and Switzerland, with occupation ISCO-88 mapped to ISCO-08 then SOC-10 then ISIC rev 4 using ONS data.

 </p>